-- If a special device (crutches, wheelchair, walker, etc.) is needed to facilitate the mobilization and repatriation of individuals, the device should be supplied by the medical center that provided the care for the individuals; otherwise, the DHS Participants should allow the Consulate reasonable time to provide the device. - The repatriation should not take place until the necessary arrangements with the family or medical institution receiving the person with special medical needs are made. - The repatriation should take place as early as possible.
+- If a special device (crutches, wheelchair, walker, etc) is needed to facilitate the mobilization and repatriation of individuals, the device should be supplied by the medical center that provided the care for the individuals.
+Otherwise, the DHS Participants should allow the Consulate reasonable time to provide the device. - The repatriation should not take place until the necessary arrangements with the family or medical institution receiving the ill person are made. - The repatriation should take place as early as possible.

-4.3 Repatriation of Mentally Incapacitated Persons
+4.3 Repatriation of mentally incapacitated persons

-- The Consulate should be notified as soon as possible of the intended repatriation of a mentally incapacitated person and the repatriation should take place as soon as possible after the notification. - The repatriation should take place at the earliest convenience.
+- The Consulate should be notified as soon as possible of the intended repatriation of a mentally incapacitated person and the repatriation should take place as soon as possible after the notification. - The repatriation should take place as soon as possible.
+If continued medical care is necessary, the INM local delegate should make arrangements in a public health institution in the interior of Mexico, since there are no such facilities in Reynosa.